• Skip to main content

 Police costume

 I’ve written before about the developmental benefits of dress-up play and it doesn’t have to be Halloween for this to be the case.
-One of the best toys for emotional development is a costume (or several).
-Kids love dressing up and taking on all the details of a different role or personality.
-Perspective-taking skills at their best!
+During dress up play, kids build social emotional development skills like empathy and perspective-taking.

 pretend cleaning set